versatiles-org/versatiles-documentation/compendium/introduction.md

 The first step is to project all geographic data onto a 2D plane using the [Mercator projection](https://en.wikipedia.org/wiki/Mercator_projection).
 The Mercator projection has some limitations.
 For example, it cannot represent the north and south poles, and objects near the equator, such as Africa, appear smaller than those near the poles, such as Greenland.
 However, the Mercator projection has one major advantage: it always shows north as up, west as left, and does not distort small areas the size of a city.
 This makes it an excellent option for publishing a global map that can be easily zoomed in and out to accurately show any location.

-Once all the geographical data and/or images have been projected onto a world map, the challenge is to present this information on a web front-end without having to download large amounts of data.
+Once all the geographical data and/or images have been projected onto a world map, the challenge is to present this information on a web frontend without having to download large amounts of data.
 The solution provided by 'slippy maps' is to create a square world map at a very low resolution (zoom level 0).
 To increase the resolution at zoom level 1, the 'world map' is doubled in resolution and divided into four squares (northwest, northeast, southwest, southeast).
 Zoom level 2 consists of 16 tiles.
 The rule is that zoom level n has 4ⁿ tiles.

 The tiles can be saved images (such as JPEG or PNG) with a resolution of 256x256 pixels.
 There is a [standard way of naming these files](https://wiki.openstreetmap.org/wiki/Slippy_map_tilenames), typically in the format: `{zoom_level}/{column}/{row}.jpg`.